bbauska/W3Cx-4of5-thru-May-2024/README.md

 object store, in which case changes to the object store cause all such indexes to update.

-An index contains *a unique flag*.
+An index contains <i>a unique flag</i>.
 When this flag is set to true, the index enforces the rule that no two records in the index may have the same key.
 If a user attempts to insert or modify a record in the index's referenced object store, such that an indexed attribute's value already